Mercedes-Benz ABC (Active Body Control) Bleed Procedure – Rodeo Test

 - Verify that the ABC pressure sensor is more than 180 bars and the engine is idle.

-- Press F3 or Start
+- Press F3 or Start.

 - Monitor each suspension’s minimum and maximum height; it should be the same for all four sides.
-If one side did not move or the height was not the same as the others, there could be an issue with struts for the affected side.
+If one side did not move or the height was not the same as the others, there could be an issue with the struts for the affected side.

 - Press-F4 stop to stop the Rodeo Test.